Queensland

 Overview

-Queensland does not have an HIV-specific law, but the general criminal law has been used to prosecute people for HIV exposure and alleged transmission, including charges of grievous bodily harm and unlawfully transmitting a serious disease to another with intent.
+Queensland does not have an HIV-specific law, but the general criminal law has been used to prosecute people for HIV ‘exposure’ and alleged transmission.

-A precedent-setting case involved an accused who, it was originally reported, may have exposed more than a hundred women to HIV.
-He was later charged and convicted of “unlawfully transmitting a serious disease to another with intent do so”, in relation to one woman.
-He unsuccessfully appealed to the Court of Appeal of the Supreme Court of Queensland, and then to Australia’s High Court.
+A precedent-setting case initially litigated in 2013 involved an accused who, it was originally reported, may have ‘exposed’ more than a hundred women to HIV.
+He was later charged and convicted of ‘unlawfully transmitting a serious disease to another with intent do so’ under section 317(b) of the Criminal Code, in relation to repeated unprotected sex with one woman, his former partner.
+He unsuccessfully appealed to the Court of Appeal of the Supreme Court of Queensland, and then took his case to Australia’s High Court.
 The High Court considered the meaning of ‘intent’ within the charge.
 The Court agreed that the accused had lied to the complainant about his HIV status numerous times during and after their relationship but found that neither the frequency of unprotected sex nor his lies were enough to demonstrate intention to transmit HIV.
 Rather, his actions showed an intention to have unprotected sex.
 Further, it found that foresight of a risk of harm is different from the intent to produce harm.
-The Court was not satisfied that the accused meant to produce the particular result or had the result as his or her purpose or object at the time they engaged in the conduct.
-The High Court substituted a guilty verdict of a lesser offence: grievous bodily harm.
+The Court was not satisfied that the accused meant to produce the particular result or had the result as his purpose or object at the time they engaged in the conduct.
+The High Court substituted a guilty verdict of a lesser offence: grievous bodily harm (section 320).
+The man was eventually deported to his native Zimbabwe following the conclusion of the legal process in 2016.

 Laws